Updated on 12/7/2023

 Can attorneys help clients receive lawsuit loans in Arizona?

 Arizona State Bar’s ethics opinion regarding personal injury lawsuit loans indicates that lawyers may assist clients in obtaining pre-settlement funding with certain limitations.
-The lawyer may not have any financial interest the loan service, may not guarantee repayment of the loan and must maintain client confidentiality.
+The lawyer may not have any financial interest in the loan service, may not guarantee repayment of the loan, and must maintain client confidentiality.

 Source: Arizona State Bar Ethics Opinion 91-22: Financial Assistance to Client

 Lawsuit loans are expensive.
 Plaintiffs in Arizona should exhaust all other options before seeking legal funding.
 Check out the local resources below for some ideas:

 - Utility Assistance – LIHEAP is a federally funded program administered by Arizona that helps residents with utility costs.
 There is an income threshold to qualify.